 See more photos of this statue on the Alexander the Great page in the MFP People section.

 Mid 3rd century BC.
 White marble.
 Height 190 cm.

-The statue was found in the sanctuary of Meter Sipylene on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, Turkey) in 1895.
-The statue base discovered with the statue bore inscriptions with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:
+Excavated in 1895 by K. Buresch at the sanctuary of Meter Sipylene (Kybele), on the slopes of Mount Syplos, Magnesia ad Sipylum, Lydia (Manisa, western Turkey).
+Found with a marble base inscribed with a dedication to Meter Sipylene, the local mother goddess, and the signature of Menas of Pergamon:

 Μηνᾶς Αἴαντος Περγαμηνὸς ἐποίησεν